-In this and following sections we discuss our empirical findings.
+In this and following sections, we discuss our empirical findings.
 We start by motivating economically our instruments.
-Next, we estimate the marginal effect of background risk on portfolio allocation.
+Next, we estimate the marginal effect of uninsurable wage risk on portfolio allocation.
 Finally, we assess the robustness of our findings.

-To construct a measure of labor income risk that can be arguably considered as unavoidable, we focus on shocks to firm profitability, which may induce variation in workers' pay (conditional on retaining the job) or even involuntary job loss in more extreme cases.
-This strategy requires that: a) we measure firm-related shocks; and b) we identify how much of these shocks are passed onto the worker's wages.
+To construct a measure of wage risk that can be arguably considered as unavoidable or uninsurable, we focus on shocks to firm profitability, which may induce variation in workers' pay (conditional on retaining the job) or even involuntary job loss in more extreme cases.
+This strategy requires that: (1) we measure firm-related shocks; and (2) we identify how much of these shocks are passed onto the worker's wages.

-In principle, our instrument would be economically irrelevant if labor markets were frictionless and workers could move rapidly and without cost between firms.
-A frictionless labor market would, effectively, provide them with full insurance against firm idiosyncratic shocks.
+In principle, our instrument would be economically irrelevant if labour markets were frictionless and workers could move rapidly and without cost between firms.
+A frictionless labour market would, effectively, provide them with full insurance against firm idiosyncratic shocks.
 The fact that firm shocks are passed onto wages (as we document below) is of course prima facie evidence against this possibility.

-Needless to say, the possibility that firm-specific shocks are passed onto workers' earnings requires that wages are at least partly determined at the firm level.
-This in turn depends on the structure of wage bargaining.
+The idea that firm-specific shocks are passed onto workers' earnings requires that wages are at least partly determined at the firm level.
+This in turn depends on the wage-setting process.
 In Norway, like in other Nordic countries, union density and coverage are high.
 However, in the private sector the coverage of collective bargaining agreements is actually "only" 55%, leaving ample room for many workers to have wages set outside the conventional framework.
 Even for workers whose wages are negotiated centrally, there is still ample room for local negotiation (or wage drift).
 Moreover, for white collars, collective bargaining only determines the procedures for setting wages, while the actual level of wages is negotiated on an individual basis.
 Finally, as reported by Loken and Stokke (2009), the share of private sector employees with a component of pay that is variable (and most likely related to the firm performance) has increased considerably from 10% in 1990 to 40% in 2005.

-8See OECD statistics at http://stats.oecd.org/Index.aspx?DatasetCode=AVD DUR.
+14. See OECD statistics at http://stats.oecd.org.
+"Labour"-"Labour Force Statistics"-"Unemployment by duration".

-5.1 Earnings uncertainty: firm shocks and pass-through
+5.1.
+Wage risk: firm shocks and pass-through

-Following Guiso, Pistaferri and Schivardi (2005), we measure firm j performance with its value added, VA{jt} , and assume its log evolves according to the process where \mathbf{X}{jt} is a vector of observables that captures the predictable component of firm's performance.
-The shock component is the residual $Q{jt} + f{jt}^T$, the sum of a random walk component Q{jt} with permanent shock f{it}^P and a transitory shock component f{it}^T .
+Following Guiso et al. (2005), we measure firm j's performance with its value added, VA{jt} , 15 and assume its log evolves according to the process:

+$$\ln VA{jt} = \mathbf{X}'{jt}\varphi + Q{jt} + f{jt}^{T}$$ $$Q{jt} = Q{jt-1} + f{jt}^{P}$$ where \mathbf{X}{jt} is a vector of observables that captures the predictable component of firm's performance.
+The shock component is the residual $Q{jt} + f{jt}^T$, the sum of a random walk component Q{jt} with permanent shock f{jt}^P and a transitory shock component f{jt}^T .